full-elevator/FFTdraw/README.md

 4. Take the real parts only of _samples_ifft_ and add them to samples.
 5. Use _AudioSegment._spawn(samples)_ to generate the sound.

+In the last step, the program malfunctions when _samples_ is a NumPy array, generating noise.
+So I had to use array.array to store the samples.

 License: MIT license.